HomeIT ProcurementPlatform vs Advisory

 Shared evidence between the two

 The hybrid works best when platform and advisory read from the same evidence.
-The analyst walking into a flagship negotiation starts from the platform's benchmarks, contract extraction, and concession history, not a blank page, which is how VendorBenchmark, built by Redress Compliance, hands off to human advisors.
-The tool prepares; the person judges.
+The analyst walking into a flagship negotiation starts from benchmarks, contract extraction and concession history rather than a blank page.
+That handoff is described in how the platform hands off to advisors.

 When do you need neither yet?

-Honesty cuts both ways.
-A company with a handful of contracts and a single upcoming renewal does not need a platform subscription or a retainer.
-It needs one benchmark and a renewal calendar, and it can graduate to either model when the portfolio grows.
+A company grows into a coverage model or into advisory as the portfolio grows.
 Selling someone a system they do not yet need is its own kind of leakage.

 80%